12. Health and Safety at the Workplace

 - OSH indicators and implementation of effective methodologies for OSH data collection; and

-- Strategies and systems for SMEs that assist governments, employers and workers to reduce work related fatalities, injuries and diseases at workplace level in SMEs.
+- strategies and systems for SMEs that assist governments, workers and employers to reduce work related fatalities, injuries and diseases at workplace level in SMEs;

-- Stronger international and regional networks among OSH institutions and organizations to increase their capability to inform OSH priorities and to support the acquisition and application of OSH knowledge by governments, employers, workers and OSH professionals.
+- stronger international and regional networks among OSH institutions and organizations to increase their capability to inform OSH priorities and to support the acquisition and application of OSH knowledge by governments, workers, employers and OSH professionals; and

-- Increased demand for the safety and health of workers at work is generated, in particular through social dialogue, education and training.
+- increased in demand for the safety and health of workers at work is generated, in particular through social dialogue, education and training.

 The programme targets the improvement of occupational safety and health in small and medium sized enterprises, encompassing formal and informal enterprises and workers.
 In addition, the programme concentrates on the construction and agriculture sectors and on workers working under conditions which make them more vulnerable to injury and disease.

-ILO’s work on OSH is the subject of a dedicated policy outcome; this outcome is closely connected with (and dependent on) the development of legislation in line with international labour standards (Outcome 2), the upgrading and formalization of enterprises and workers in the lower tiers of global supply chains (Outcome 6), better workplace compliance through increased capacity of labour administration and labour inspection (Outcome 7), the provision of policy advice and cooperation focusing on unacceptable forms of work (Outcome 8), and the cooperation with workers’ and employers’ organizations.
+ILO’s work on OSH is the subject of a dedicated policy outcome.
+This outcome is closely connected with (and dependent on) the development of legislation in line with international labour standards (PO 2); the upgrading and formalization of enterprises and workers in the lower tiers of global supply chains (PO 6); better workplace compliance through increased capacity of labour administration and labour inspection (PO 7); the provision of policy advice and cooperation focusing on unacceptable forms of work (PO 8), and the cooperation with workers’ and employers’ organizations (PO 10).
 These many linkages show that OSH is both a very specific technical area as well as a cross-cutting concern for the entire organization.
 It is therefore natural that the OSH-GAP flagship programmes has developed strong synergies with two other ILO flagships, namely Better Work and IPEC+.

-Workers’ and employers’ organization, as well as social dialogue mechanisms such as effective mechanisms for workplace cooperation, are crucial for the development, implementation and monitoring of national OSH laws and regulations, policies, systems and the capacity of national OSH institutions and competencies of employers and workers to achieve and sustain OSH at global, national and enterprise levels.
+Workers’ and employers’ organization, as well as social dialogue mechanisms such as effective mechanisms for workplace cooperation, are crucial for the development, implementation and monitoring of national OSH laws and regulations, policies, systems.
+They are also essential in capacity building of national OSH institutions and competencies of employers and workers to achieve and sustain OSH at global, national and enterprise levels.